 - 1 cup steel cut oats

 - 4 cups water or milk of choice, For thicker results use 3 to 3 1/2 cups.
 4 cups makes it extra creamy!

 - 3/4 cup freeze dried blueberries

-- 2 tbsp date syrup, Can sub honey.
+- 2 tbsp date syrup, can use honey or maple syrup

-Stir all blueberries into your cooked steel cut oats.
+- Stir all blueberries into your cooked steel cut oats.
 Scoop into bowls.
 Drizzle with date syrup before serving.
 Add more if you like it extra sweet.
-Enjoy!